jirvingphd/forecasting-top-zipcodes-zillow/README.md

-# Final Results of the Baltimore-Washington Area Real Estate Analysis
+# Forecasting Top Zipcodes for Real Estate Investment - Baltimore-Washington Area

 ## Introduction
 This project utilized advanced data science techniques to identify the top three zip codes in the Baltimore-Washington area, offering the highest potential return on investment (ROI) over a three-year horizon.
 Using the CRISP-DM methodology ensured a structured and thorough approach, providing reliable insights for potential real estate investors.